 The Boz Institute provides a six to ten week life science research immersion program focusing on molecular biology, physiology, genetics and environmental sciences.

 Our program starts with a discussion: students are introduced to four diverse research projects (for current research project descriptions, see “Projects” section).
 Upon learning and synthesizing relevant biology fundamentals and reviewing scientific literature, a student will choose their project, formulate a new testable hypothesis with the research team and participate in the experimental design process.

-Each research projects’ curriculum consists of fundamental molecular biology topics, standard and modern laboratory techniques, and relevant bioinformatics and statistical applications.
+Each research projects’ curriculum consists of fundamental molecular biology topics, field work and/or specimen culturing and maintenance, standard and modern laboratory techniques, and relevant bioinformatics and statistical applications.
 Our curriculum is supported by academic institutions and life-science industry experts.
-Throughout the project-based learning, students will be guided to achieve technical proficiency and earn badges for each laboratory technique successfully mastered.
-Students then utilize bioinformatics tools and statistical analysis to answer their proposed hypothesis.
+Throughout the project-based learning, students will be guided to achieve technical proficiency; they use standard and modern molecular biology methods to execute their experiments and apply bioinformatics tools and statistical analysis to answer their proposed hypothesis.

 Our full program concludes with a formal reception and poster presentation attended by accomplished local scientists and partners.
 Graduates will have the opportunity to showcase their work and establish relationships for future collaboration, internships, and relevant career opportunities.

 The immersion program can be scaled to accommodate students from middle school through college at different levels of education / experience.
 Summer programs last eight weeks, 7 hours per day Monday-Friday.
 Afterschool programs last ten weeks, two 2.5 hour sessions per week.
 For specific scheduling information, please see “Summer 2020 Info” on our homepage.